FerretDB/dotnet-example/README.md

 How to run:

 1. Install `dotnet` tool.
+- Run `dotnet run mongodb://localhost:27017/`.
+- To run with the strict Stable API use the `--strict` flag.
-2. Run `dotnet run mongodb://localhost:27017/` or `dotnet run "mongodb://username:password@localhost:27017/?authMechanism=PLAIN"`.
+- To run with PLAIN authentication pass PLAIN to the `authMechanism` URI option `dotnet run "mongodb://username:password@localhost:27017/?authMechanism=PLAIN"`.